4d/docs/website/translated_docs/es/FormObjects/properties_Text.md

 </p>

 <p spaces-before="0">
-  Allows setting a custom font style to each row of the list box or each cell of the column.
+  Permite definir un estilo de fuente personalizado para cada línea del list box o cada celda de la columna.
 </p>

 <p spaces-before="0">
-  The name of a Longint array must be used.
+  Se debe utilizar el nombre de un array Entero largo.
 Each element of this array corresponds to a row of the list box (if applied to the list box) or to a cell of the column (if applied to a column), so the array must be the same size as the array associated with the column.
-To fill the array (using a method), use the constants of the <a href="https://doc.4d.com/4Dv17R6/4D/17-R6/Font-Styles.302-4310343.en.html">Font Styles</a> theme.
-You can add constants together to combine styles.
-If you want the cell to inherit the style defined at the higher level, pass the value -255 to the corresponding array element.
+Para llenar el array (utilizando un método), utilice las constantes del tema <a href="https://doc.4d.com/4Dv17R6/4D/17-R6/Font-Styles.302-4310343.en.html">Estilos de fuente</a>.
+Se pueden añadir constantes para combinar estilos.
+Si desea que la celda herede el estilo definido en el nivel superior, pase el valor -255 al elemento del array correspondiente.
 </p>